skip to content

 Resisting arrest

-It is an offence to resist a lawful arrest.
+It is a criminal offence to resist a lawful arrest.

 How much physical force?

-A police officer is not allowed to use violence or threaten to use violence on you.
+A police officer may not use violence or threaten to use violence on you.
 Police are entitled to use whatever force is reasonably necessary if you try to struggle when under arrest, or if you are violent or refuse to be examined.

 Police custody